 Cardinal Bevilacqua, then the Archbishop of Philadelphia, ordered the priest to apologize for questioning his placement decisions and then sent the priest on a two-week retreat to reflect upon his disobedience and “ruining the reputation of Father Mills.”
 He almost lost his pastorate.
 He would not be given any more associate priests to assist in his busy parish, only a seminary student.
 The priest then waited 15 years before he was promoted to Monsignor, much longer than many of his seminary classmates and most other parish pastors.
 Lynn reportedly told him at the time of his promotion, “everybody deserves to get out of the penalty box at some point.”

 Mills went to a new assignment, albeit not at the same parish as the priest who reported concerns, in 1996.
 His ministry was unrestricted.

 In 1997, he was transferred to another parish, where the pastor soon raised concerns (more than once) that Mills was engaging in inappropriate sexual relationships with adult parishioners.

 In 2005, the Archdiocese of Philadelphia received a report from a man who said he was sexually abused as a child by Mills in 1982.
 As Mills’ name does not appear on any list of credibly accused priests published by the Archdiocese of Philadelphia, it would seem the Archdiocese’s internal review board deemed the allegation untrue.

-Mills died in 2006 of cancer.
+Mills died in 2006.
 He remained a priest in good standing at the time of his death.